poolkit/Image-2-Text/README.md

 - ``batch_loader.py`` : It loads all the image data along with caption with their respective targets in batches and yeilds a generator output.
 - ``train.py`` : The training of the model happens here.
 The input is given from another script ``config.py``.
 - ``inference.py`` : The caption generator code is here.
 Follow the below steps to generate captions for your own image.
+- ``app.py`` : This is a FastAPI endpoint script that allows you to provide a url to generate captions.

 ### Getting Started
 1. Clone the repository